We

 the weights this fast, so Ken slowed it down to 10 seconds

 up and 10 seconds down.
-The ladies could do this, they
+The seniors could do this,

 got a lot stronger and bone density improved, however little